-It's hard to get a true feel and understanding for some of these growth tactics from just a few sentences.
+It’s hard to get a true feel and understanding of some of these growth tactics from just a few sentences.
 Therefore, I will simply list out the actions I took and will revisit them across the month by devoting an entire post to each.

 So here’s what I worked on:

 - Keyword Research with SEMRush and Google AutoSuggest

 - Reduced sidebar content

 - Used Thrive Leads to build opt-in boxes and 2-step opt-in links